rohanshakya1316/Disease-Prediction-System/README.md

-### General Disease Prediction based on symptoms provided by patient- powered by Django & Machine Learning
+### Common Disease Prediction based on symptoms given by patient- powered by Django & Machine Learning

-# How To Use This
+# Procedure to run the system
-First make sure PostgreSQL and pgadmin is install in your system. then you have to manually create a DB instance on PostgreSQL named "predico", better use PgAdmin for that. make a new environment(recommended) and run...
+First make sure PostgreSQL and pgadmin is install in your system. then you have to manually create a DB instance on PostgreSQL named "Predico", better use PgAdmin for that. make a new environment(recommended) and run...

 - Run pip install -r requirements.txt to install dependencies